soodoku/on-writing/README.md

     *  Do not use big words.
 If your computer tells you that your average word is more than five letters long, there is something wrong.
 The use of small words compels you to think about what you are writing.
 Even difficult ideas can be broken down into small words.

     *  Never use words whose meaning you are not sure of.
-If you break this rule you should look for other work.
+If you break this rule, you should look for other work.

-    *  The beginner should avoid using adjectives, except those of colour, size and number.
+    *  The beginner should avoid using adjectives, except those of color, size, and number.
 Use as few adverbs as possible.

     *  Avoid the abstract.
 Always go for the concrete.